FreddieSethi/Multi-Class-Image-Classification/README.md

 ## Dataset

 The dataset used for this assessment is the CIFAR-10 dataset, which contains 60,000 32x32 color images in 10 classes.
 There are 50,000 training images and 10,000 test images.

+## Intended Learning Outcomes (ILOs)

+This project assesses your ability to:

+Demonstrate an understanding of the challenges in machine learning that deep learning overcomes.
+Demonstrate an understanding of different deep learning methods and models and their suitable applications.
+Implement deep learning solutions to complex real-world problems using state-of-the-art deep learning software libraries.
+Analyze and optimize the performance of deep learning solutions.